 This summer hundreds of people gathered across North Carolina for public hearings to protest Duke Energy’s proposed Carbon Plan; a plan that includes more expensive, climate-changing fossil fuels and higher energy rates for North Carolina residents.

 The next few months will be transformative for our state’s energy future and we still have an opportunity to speak up!

 Tell state regulators you want a strong Carbon Plan centered around clean energy and people, not dirty fossil fuel and polluter interests.

-The following dates will be opportunities to voice your concerns about Duke Energy’s draft Carbon Plan.
+The following dates will be opportunities to show your support for a clean energy future and a strong NC Carbon Plan.
 We need major public participation in all hearings – let’s pack the rooms!

 Tuesday, August 23, 2022 | 1:30 pm and 6:30 pm

 Virtual hearings via WebEx – a link to view the hearing will be available at www.ncuc.net.

 Thursday, July 28, 2022 | 7:00 pm – COMPLETE